 The virus itself needs selenium as a protection against free radicals.
 When a virus enters a human lacking selenium it can undergo mutations and become far more dangerous.

-Adequate selenium nutrition should be considered as a defense against viral infectious diseases as it will support the immune system, can reduce infection times and severity, and help prevent unwanted and potentially dangerous virus mutations.
+Adequate selenium nutrition should be considered as a defense against viral infectious diseases as it will provide immune support, can reduce infection times and severity, and help prevent unwanted and potentially dangerous virus mutations.

 Vitamins A, C, E, D

 Vitamin C plays a key role in reducing inflammatory responses and preventing the common cold.